 In March 2020, all California Community Colleges moved to online learning in days.
 In addition, and just as challenging was moving all student support services in the spring, including academic counseling, library services, financial aid, tutoring, and more.
 This required loaning technology (laptops and hotspots) to students and assisting them with other support activities.
 In addition, colleges were called upon to administer and coordinate new funding associated with the federal stimulus packages, many colleges repurposed existing resources to meet the needs of students in acute financial distress during the pandemic.
+Locally, College of the Sequoias rebounded in enrollment better than most.

-The effects of COVID-19 on transfer-intending students enrolled in California Community Colleges has been affected during these unprecedented times.
+The effects of COVID-19 on transfer-intending students enrolled in California Community Colleges have been evident during these unprecedented times.
 Statewide, there was an enrollment decline of 152,332 students (20%) from Fall 2019 to Fall 2021.
-In addition, for first-time and continuing students, persistence and course completion declined.
+In addition, for first-time and continuing students, persistence and course completion were affected negatively.
 (Public Policy Institute of California, October 2022)